Watch List Reporters:

 Filing a Watch List Report:

-When a Reporter witnesses an incident that warrants an athlete being placed on the Watch List, the Reporter must submit the Watch List Report Form to [email protected].
+When a Reporter witnesses an incident that warrants an athlete being placed on the Watch List, the Reporter must submit a Watch List Report (acessible on My USEF Dashboard).
 Reporters are encouraged to make their reports to USEF as soon as possible.

 Athlete Notification: